Skip to main content

 Viewing and Completing Hills on Velo 2 Devices

-Viewing obstacles along your route is a big focus here at Beeline.
+Being fully in the know of obstacles along your route is a big focus here at Beeline.
 We want you to be fully informed about what you may encounter, and hills are certainly an obstacle worth being aware of and celebrating once you’ve crushed them!
 The new Climb View feature on Velo 2 devices will do exactly that - telling you of the total elevation you’ll cover on your route, as well as the details of each hill once you’ve begun that climb.

 Enabling Climb View on your Velo 2 device